BraedonM/BraedonM/README.md

 ### Hello!

-I'm a 22-year-old software developer, born and raised in British Columbia, Canada.
+I'm a <!-- AGE_START -->22<!-- AGE_END -->-year-old software developer, born and raised in British Columbia, Canada.

 ---

-BSc Student at the [University of the Fraser Valley](https://www.ufv.ca/)
+BSc from [University of the Fraser Valley](https://www.ufv.ca/) class of 2026

 Major in Computing Science with a minor in Mathematics